-MOVIE REVIEW – SPY
+MOVIE REVIEW – MINIONS

 Few scenes fly by without the jokes coming fast and funny.
 There are too many comedies today with missed opportunities and Feig and McCarthy don’t let any of those moments pass without delivering something hilarious.